Pool Renovations Melbourne

 Though most times, rust problems in swimming pool are due the reinforcement bars or the cable ties are too close to the pool surface.

-rustspotsinaswimmingpool Rust in Swimming Pools - Local Pool Renovations
+rustspotsinaswimmingpool Rust in Swimming Pools

 Swimming pool rust spreading throughout a swimming pool surface, they appear red or brown stains, when it gets really bad they show up as green & black, usually along the edges of the reddish stains.